 - Bills are returned to the agency upon completion.

-Upon identifying an over billing, the contractor prepares a statement of differences and provides copies to the billing TSP, the ordering agency, and GSA.
+Upon identifying an over billing, the contractor prepares a statement of differences and provides copies to the billing TSP and the ordering agency.
 By issuing a statement of differences, the contractor is obligated to evaluate any resulting TSP claim.
 The service is also available via Electronic Commerce, which provides the capability to receive and transmit invoices and shipment information via computer-to-computer transactions.

 - Duplicate Bill Determination - Contractor determines whether any bills received have been previously submitted by the TSP for payment;